The club thanks the volunteers listed below who work to make the club successful.

 The club is not a legal entity in itself.

-Whilst we do not have an AGM, the club has voted Clive Blower to be in overall control, and he has declared that he will hand over leadership of the club to any person who is supported by the general membership.
+We do not have an AGM or committee.
+The coordinator is a person decided by current club members.
+The coordinator will hand over leadership of the club to any person who is supported by the general membership.

 There is no formal membership, but those people who come to meetings are deemed to be members for that term.

 In 2019 the cost for an evening of dancing increased to £1.50.
 It had been £1 since the start of the group in 1994!